tsduck/tsduck/src/doc/building.md

 | tsduck-devel-3.1-20170711.fc25.x86_64.rpm | Development package for 64-bit Fedora 25
 | TSDuck-Win32-3.1-20170711.exe             | Binary package for 32-bit Windows
 | TSDuck-Win64-3.1-20170711.exe             | Binary package for 64-bit Windows

+On Linux systems, there are two different packages.
+The package `tsduck` contains the tools and plugins.
+This is the only required package if you just need to use TSDuck.
+The package named `tsduck-devel` (or `tsduck-dev` on Ubuntu) contains the development environment.
+It is useful only for third-party applications which use the TSDuck library.

+On Windows systems, there is only one binary installer which contains the tools, plugins, documentation and development environment.
+The user can select which components shall be installed.
+The development environment is unselected by default.